bdav87/dev-blog-drafts/bulk-variant-form-draft.md

-# Build a Bulk Order Form for Product Variants using the Storefront API, Catalog API, and React
+# Build a Bulk Order Form for Product Variants

 [screenshot of order form]